shadix8/Result-Admission/README.md

 # How to run the code
 1) Download the code and copy that location in your terminal/command-prompt.

-2)Run npm install for installing all the dependencies.
+2) Run npm install for installing all the dependencies.

-3)Run ng serve for seeing the result on browser.
+3) Run ng serve for seeing the result on browser.